K3LV0N/OmoriMod/README.md

 # OmoriMod

-The private repo of the Omori Mod (made by me lol)
+The public repo of the Omori Mod (made by K3LV0N)